dmcustom/documentation/docs/tutorial-pcs/avatar-setup.md

 - Use the buttons to auto select hands and feet positions.
 You may need to adjust the position and rotation afterward.

 ### Lust Feature
-The is the satisfaction system that allows you to accumulate arousal points from insertions.
+This is the satisfaction system that allows you to accumulate arousal points from insertions.
 Once the point reaches its maximum level, it will automatically trigger a climax effect.
 Additionally, this system unlocks the moaning sound feature.

 - **Lust Multiplier:**